lolhackerman/full-stack-project/README.md

 3. Ask: "Review my resume for this role"
 4. Get targeted feedback
 5. Ask: "Now draft a cover letter"
-6. Download or drag and drop cover
+6. Download or drag and drop cover letter

 ## Architecture